AWS VPC VPN

 traffic between remote sites being routed over their VPN connections.

-Each customer gateway can either have a unique or same Border Gateway Protocol (BGP) Autonomous System Number (ASN)
+- Each customer gateway must use a unique Border Gateway Protocol (BGP) Autonomous System Number (ASN)

 AWS Certification Exam Practice Questions

 - Questions are collected from Internet and the answers are marked as per my knowledge and understanding (which might differ with yours).

 - AWS services are updated everyday and both the answers and questions might be outdated soon, so research accordingly.

 - AWS exam questions are not updated to keep up the pace with AWS updates, so even if the underlying feature has changed the question might not be updated

 - Open to further feedback, discussion and correction.

 - You have in total 5 offices, and the entire employee-related information is stored under AWS VPC instances.
 Now all the offices want to connect the instances in VPC using VPN.
 Which of the below help you to implement this?

 - you can have redundant customer gateways between your data center and your VPC